BlueBrain/Search/CONTRIBUTING.md

 with such tag) before requesting a review of your PR.

 All CI tests must pass before the pull request can be considered for review.

-### <a name="Sc"></a> Sign CLA
-If you are not part of the Blue Brain project, a Contributor License Agreement (CLA) must be signed for any code changes to be accepted.
-Please contact the [Blue Brain Project (EPFL) - Machine Learning Team][ml-team-email] to get the latest CLA version and instructions.

 ### <a name="Ac"></a> Get reviews and approval
 Once you have satisfied all the previous points, feel free to open your pull